linghuiluo/averroes-gencg/README.md

 ~~~

 # TODOS
 - implement more precise mapping of beans based on the key values
 - implement random if statement around the calls to providers in Library.main
 - (done) implement ObjectProvidersDetector
 - (done) resolve dependencies @Bean @Provides

+# Format

+mvn com.coveo:fmt-maven-plugin:format